KnowageLabs/Knowage-Documentation/chapter_4/Glossary.rst

     Glossary Usage graphic interface.

-Select a glossary from the combobox available to show the details.
+Select a glossary from the combobox available and search for a word inside the glossary.
+The page refreshes showing the links of that word with the components metioned above

 .. figure:: media/image465_8.1.png